 Medication is handed directly to the academy office by transport passenger assistants/parents.
 The Academy Medication Team undertakes medical care plans in conjunction with parents, these are reviewed at least annually.

 During education visits, care plans are taken off site by a designated member of staff and any medication administered is recorded and counter-signed.
-Any staff trained in specific procedures by the school nurse (e.g. tube feeding, emergency medication) have their training dated and recorded, the details of which are held centrally.
+Any staff trained in specific procedures by the local medical team (e.g. tube feeding, emergency medication) have their training dated and recorded, the details of which are held centrally.

 A high proportion of our staff are trained in First Aid and protocol is in place to respond to medical emergencies.